 Being too nice comes from fear and rejection.
 Fear of conflict and rejection of ourselves.

 Some people grew up with conflicts.
 In their childhood, parents and siblings were constantly fighting.
-At one point, they thought that if they could make them happy, everything will be ok.
+At one point, they thought that if they could make them happy, everything would be okay.
 So, they started to put more effort into the happiness of others than themselves.

 The other reason is rejection.
 Some people don’t feel needed or worthy in their life.
 It might come from a lack of love from their parents.
 So, they grew up unworthy of love.
 Only when they make their parents happy, they would receive acceptance and attachment.
 This behavior will transfer to adulthood.
 They have learned that only by pleasing people, they are worthy of love.